gsauthof/dracut-sshd/README.md

     rd.neednet=1 ip=dhcp

-They need to be appended to `GRUB_CMDLINE_LINUX=` in `/etc/sysconfig/grub` and to be effective the Grub config then needs to be regenerated:
+They need to be appended to `GRUB_CMDLINE_LINUX=` in `/etc/default/grub` and to be effective the Grub config then needs to be regenerated:

     # grub2-mkconfig -o  /etc/grub2.cfg
     # grub2-mkconfig -o  /etc/grub2-efi.cfg

-Note that on distributions like CentOS 7/Fedora 27/28 there is also the old-school [ifcfg][ifcg] network scripts system under `/etc/sysconfig/network-scripts` that can be used instead of [NetworkManager][nm].
+Note that on distributions like CentOS 7/Fedora 27/28 there is also the old-school [ifcfg][ifcfg] network scripts system under `/etc/sysconfig/network-scripts` that can be used instead of [NetworkManager][nm].
 It can be launched via the auto-generated `network` service that calls the old sysv init.d script.
 However,